 As part of NACSA’s Pipeline Project, we’ve discovered that, nationally, authorizer approval of diverse charter school models is helping to broaden and transform public school options accessible to students and communities.

-Special focus charter schools are special focus charter schools with a unique focus, instructional approach, or way of arranging learning as identified in the charter school application.
+Special focus charter schools are those with a unique focus, instructional approach, or way of arranging learning as identified in the charter school application.
 This research includes all school models included in the Pipeline Project research that were not categorized as a general charter school model.

 Authorizers Are Receiving and Approving a More Diverse Mix of Charter School Models

 Authorizers are receiving and approving a diverse array of charter schools.
 This highlights that both school founders and authorizers are working to meet the diverse aspirations and needs of students and families.
-For context, a study of existing charter school models in 2012 using the same school model definitions as our present analysis (yet sourced from existing school websites instead of applications), indicated that about 42 percent of existing charter schools, across the same states we’ve analyzed, had a special focus model.
+For context, a study of existing charter school models using 2012 data and the same school model definitions as our present analysis (yet sourced from existing school websites instead of applications), indicated that about 42 percent of existing charter schools, across the same states we’ve analyzed, had a special focus model.

 NACSA Findings on the Diverse Charter School Models Pipeline